 Being a part of a community abroad allows you to meet classmates and locals with various backgrounds, passions, and interests, creating a semester unique to you.
 Past students have even said these extracurricular activities became memorable talking points for resumés and interviews.
 Some of the opportunities include:

 - Clubs and Activities: Connect with Copenhageners by joining a local organization or activity.
-Stop by the Student Hub at the start of your semester to discover how to involve yourself; opportunities include sports clubs, choirs, LGBTQIA+ groups, religious communities, and more
+Visit the Activity Fair Days at the start of your semester to discover how to involve yourself; opportunities include sports clubs, choirs, LGBTQIA+ groups, religious communities, and more